The Neurochemical Decision Cycle: Why Your Choices Don’t Start from Neutral

 Every CEO knows the surge that comes with a fresh idea — that spark that hits early in the morning, during a shower, or on a walk when the mind is clear.
 It feels exciting, fast-moving, and certain, like the answer you’ve been waiting for has finally landed. […]

-Avoidance-Driven Resistance: When Cortisol Turns Strategic Work into Escape Routes
+Cortisol-Driven Resistance: When Discomfort Turns Strategic Work into Escape Routes

 Even at the highest levels, there are moments when execution drifts — not because of unclear strategy, but because of the quiet chemistry that shapes how attention moves.
 You plan to focus on the work that compounds value, yet find yourself starting somewhere else.
 The day remains full, […]